-MRDLG is the level of drinking water disinfectant below which there is no known or expected risk of health.
-MRDLGs do not reflect the benefits of the use of disinfectant to control microbial contaminants.
+(MRDLG)MRDLG is the level of drinking water disinfectant below which there is no known or expected risk of health issues.
+MRDLG's do not reflect the benefits of the use of disinfectant to control microbial contaminants.

 Average (AVG)

 Regulatory compliance with some MCLs are based on running annual average of monthly samples.